fbeek/pimatic-dwd/README.md

 pimatic-dwd
 =======================

-Pimatic plugin to show weather informations form the "Deutscher Wetter Dienst"
+Pimatic plugin to show weather informations form the "Deutscher Wetter Dienst".

+The informations where only available in german from the DWD so the output is only in german.

 At the moment the software is at a development stage so please use it with caution.